pikesley/wen/README.md

       mode: 'shuffle'
     }

 (which is what happens behind the buttons).

+If it receives

+    {
+      mode: 'time'
+    }

+then it asks the clock to show the current time, and this is how the clock actually works: [this systemd config](https://github.com/pikesley/wen/blob/master/scripts/timekeeper.service) calls [this cURL script](https://github.com/pikesley/wen/blob/master/scripts/hit-clock.sh) which hits this URL every 10 seconds.

 All of these _PATCH_ requests then get pushed onto the [Sidekiq](http://sidekiq.org/) queue for asynchro...

 #### Wait, there's a queue in here too?